Chux-Dennis/CommitWhiz_Documentation/docs/Configuration/useLocalModel.md

 # useLocalModel

-This property allows you use local [Ollama models](https://ollama.com/models) as opposed to using Gemini with an API key.
+This property allows you to use local [Ollama models](https://ollama.com/models) as opposed to using Gemini with an API key.

 This property works together [modelOptions](./modelOptions).